 Producer: What were you thinking?
 Casting: Well, you said you wanted gritty.
 In other words, ugly.
 Producer: I wanted Mary Ann on Gilligan's Island ugly, not Cornelius on Planet of the Apes ugly.
 TV-ugly, not ... ugly-ugly.

-Dramatic situations sometimes require a character (usually female) who is unappealing, unattractive, and has a hard time finding dates.
-However, unattractive or even average-looking women are often dissuaded from even trying to get acting jobs in Hollywood, so the person cast in the role ends up being more gorgeous than anybody you'll ever meet in real life.
-Likewise, producers know that "beauty is money," and so they're disinclined to cast genuinely unattractive people even as villains or extras, but would rather simply imply homeliness to the character via character-reactions — regardless of the irony presented in attributing such to the fairly good-looking person playing the role.
+Some storylines require a character who is unappealing, unattractive, and has a hard time finding dates.
+However, unattractive or even average-looking women are often dissuaded from trying to get acting jobs in Hollywood, so the person cast in the role ends up being more gorgeous than anybody you'll ever meet in real life.
+Producers know that "beauty is money," and so they're disinclined to cast genuinely unattractive people even as villains or extras, but would rather imply homeliness in character via character-reactions — regardless of the irony presented in attributing such to the fairly good-looking person playing the role.

-She'll also be much thinner, since women of average build are considered to be lumbering oxen by most Hollywood producers even if they're as fit as an Olympian.
-They make her "plain" by giving her some or all of the following: thick glasses, braces, freckles, unfashionable clothes, an unflattering hairstyle, and an even-better-looking sibling or friend.
-A more subtle method involves giving the actress clothes that clash with her natural skin color, making her look pale or blotchy — a method also often used in "before-and-after" shots for diet-pill commercials.
+They make her "plain" by giving her some or all of the following: thick glasses, braces, freckles, unfashionable clothes, an unflattering hairstyle, and a better-looking sibling or friend.
+A more subtle method involves giving the actress clothes that clash with her natural skin color, making her look pale or blotchy — a method also used in "before-and-after" shots for diet-pill commercials.
 Bad lighting can help.

-It's important to stress, however, that being physically beautiful is only half the battle.
+It's important to stress that being physically beautiful is only half the battle.
 In many cases it's no secret that she would be far more attractive if she were more fashionable and carried herself in a less off-putting manner.
-This may lead to her getting an Unnecessary Makeover and tips on how to act sexy by a more socially-adept friend.
-But since Status Quo Is God, she'll almost certainly learn a An Aesop on just being yourself and go back to her old looks by the end.
+This may lead to her getting an Unnecessary Makeover and tips on how to act sexy by a more socially-adept friend but since Status Quo Is God, she'll almost certainly learn a An Aesop on just being yourself and go back to her old looks by the end.

 Generic Cuteness is the animated equivalent of this trope, and the result is a very Informed Deformity.
 Naturally, this all leads to Unfortunate Implications.
 Adaptational Attractiveness is when this trope is applied to characters who were plain in a show's source material, but are played by someone smoking hot regardless.
 Beauty Inversion is the use of makeup or prosthetics to successfully avert this trope.
-Compare Beautiful All Along, Cool Loser, Hollywood Dateless, Hollywood Nerd, Hollywood Pudgy.
+Compare Beautiful All Along, Cool Loser, Hollywood Dateless, Hollywood Nerd, and Hollywood Pudgy (when women of average build are considered to be lumbering oxen by most Hollywood producers even if they're as fit as an Olympian).
 Contrast Informed Attractiveness and Gorgeous Gorgon.

 Please keep in mind that this trope only applies if the character is actively stated to be or treated as unattractive.
 A handsome actor playing a geek doesn't count if nobody on the show has a problem with his looks.
 Similarly, a good-looking actor who is actually made less attractive is an aversion of this trope.